 For each of the elements - such as indications, alternatives, risks, patient information (external signposted resources) - clinical concepts / resources can be added.
 This is supported by template concepts and resources, except in the case of blank templates.

 Whilst information can be walked through or shared at any point, in order for consent to be given there are some 'required for consent' fields that must be completed.
-Once these are done, the action bar at the bottom of the page will say 'ready for consent'.
+Once these are completed, the action bar at the bottom of the page will say 'Consent can be given'.

 Sharing with patients and giving consent

-Where possible, a consent conversation including the sharing consent information through Concentric should occur prior to the day of treatment, during a face-to-face or remote consultation.
-However, where this is not possible such as in emergency surgery scenarios, Concentric can still be used.
+Where possible, a consent conversation including the sharing of consent information through Concentric should occur prior to the day of treatment, during a face-to-face or remote consultation.
+However, where this is not possible (such as in emergency surgery scenarios), Concentric can still be used.

 Sharing with patients

 Patients should be provided access to their consent information so that they can consider it in their own time.
 Consent information can be shared with patients from a number of different places within the application.
 Most patients receive this digitally via email/SMS, but if the patient does not have digital access, printed consent information should be provided.
 Read more about sharing information with patients here.

 Whenever consent information is being shared (and the sections marked 'required for consent' have been completed in clinician view) there is an option to enable remote consent if appropriate.